 The 24th caprice that Min-Hee is attempting to learn is just one of several extremely technical pieces that Niccolo Paganini (1782 – 1840) composed, considered by some today as one of many benchmarks that indicate true mastery of the violin.
 Long before his caprices, Paganini grew tired of the boring chamber music of his day and composed a piece entitled “Duetto Amoroso,” where the violin is used to mimic the sighs of lovers during coitus.

 The idea that neural networks implicit in pareidolia and apophenia are responsible for human religion is something that has been suggested by several, but never so clearly as through the words of Canadian marine biologist and author Peter Watts.
-Wes’ allusion to his writing is actually an excerpt from his novel Echopraxia.
+Wes’ allusion to his writing is actually an excerpt from his novel Echopraxia and from a separate essay he wrote.
 I independently came to the same conclusion as Peter and the manner in which I wrote the chapter was almost identical.
 So identical it would have appeared to Peter as plagiarism.
 It does make me wonder with so many writers worldwide, how often true incidents of unintended plagiarism are actually occurring.

 The idea that causality is linked to the rise of religion is advocated by some researchers and fiercely denied by others.
 There are many competing ideas for the neurological foundations of religion including causality, shared social bonding, and group identity.
 Wes throws out the idea of causality merely as one among many to consider.